30-Year-Old Defensive Tackle – Miami Dolphins

 Randy Starks Contract Information:

-Starks signed his franchise tender with the Dolphins in March of 2013.
+Re-signed by the Dolphins in March of 2014.

 To instantly reveal our fantasy analysis of every player – including Randy Starks – simply subscribe now.